Irshad Ali (actor)

-He has acted in a number of Malayalam television serials and telefilms besides acting in films.

 Career

 He has acted in numerous award-winning art-house films including those directed by acclaimed filmmakers such as Pavithran, T. V. Chandran, P. T. Kunju Muhammed, and K. R. Mohanan.
 He has also appeared in supporting roles in a few mainstream films.
-He debuted as an actor in Sibi Malayil's campus story Pranayavarnangal (Colours of Love, 1998).
-Garshom (1999), his first offbeat film, gave him a place in parallel cinema.
-Several significant roles in parallel cinema made him a well-known face in art house movies.
+He debuted as an actor in Sibi Malayil's campus story Pranayavarnangal (Colours of Love, 1998) then appeared in Garshom (1999).
 His notable films include T. V. Chandran's Dany (2002), Paadam Onnu: Oru Vilapam (Lesson One: A Wail, 2003), Vilapangalkkappuram (2008) and Bhoomi Malayalam (The Mother Earth, 2009), P. T. Kunju Muhammed's Paradesi (Foreigner, 2007), Madhu Kaithapram's Madhya Venal (2009), Priyanandanan's Pulijanmam (Tiger Life, 2006) and Bhakthajanangalude Sradhakku (2011), and Dr. Biju's Veettilekkulla Vazhi (The Way Home, 2010).

 Personal life

-He was born to Puthenpura Nalakathu Abdu and Nafeesa, as fourth son among six children, at Kechery, Thrissur.
+He was born to Puthenpura Nalakathu Abdu and Nafeesa, as the fourth son among six children, in Kechery, Thrissur.
 He has four brothers and a sister.
 He is married to Ramseena, a bank employee.
 They have a son, Arshaq.